 Accommodation: West Bay, the harbour of the old market town of Bridport.
 We use a number of guesthouses.

 This is a charming walk which takes you off the cliffs and along the first part of the pebbly long shore drift which eventually becomes Chesil Beach, the longest shingle beach in Europe.
 At West Bexington you climb steeply inland and then head off to the prehistoric fort of Abbotsbury Castle.
 You drop down to Abbotsbury, one of the most traditional villages in the UK.
 We recommend a stroll up to St. Catherine’s chapel at sunset or dawn.
 This chapel served as a lighthouse from monastic times and through the destruction of the monasteries as a reference landmark for shipping.

-Accommodation: We use a number of accommodation in the village.
+Accommodation: A number of accommodation is used in the village.

-Accommodation: We use a large, early 19th century town house that has been converted into a 4 star guest house, offering spacious rooms and great comfort right in the heart of this busy town.
+Accommodation: Your accommodation is an early 19th century town house that has been converted into a 4 star guest house, offering spacious rooms and great comfort right in the heart of this busy town.

 Trip concludes after breakfast